How Accident History Affects Car Value

 • Paint consistency and panel alignment

 One of the clearest indicators appears during inspection.
 In practice, a car that pulls slightly to one side or shows uneven tire wear may have unresolved alignment issues from previous damage.
+That’s when inspection costs become far cheaper than ownership mistakes.
+Buyers don’t just look, they prioritize certain risks immediately.

 How Accident History Affects Insurance Costs